cedmax/advent-of-code/2015/13/Readme.md

-<h2>--- Day 13: Knights of the Dinner Table ---</h2><p>In years past, the holiday feast with your family hasn&apos;t gone so well.
+<h2>--- Day 13: Knights of the Dinner Table ---</h2><p>In years past, the holiday feast with your family hasn't gone so well.
 Not everyone gets along!
 This year, you resolve, will be different.
-You&apos;re going to find the <em>optimal seating arrangement</em> and avoid all those awkward conversations.</p>
+You're going to find the <em>optimal seating arrangement</em> and avoid all those awkward conversations.</p>
 <p>You start by writing up a list of everyone invited and the amount their happiness would increase or decrease if they were to find themselves sitting next to each other person.
 You have a circular table that will be just big enough to fit everyone comfortably, and so each person will have exactly two neighbors.</p>
 <p>For example, suppose you have only four attendees planned, and you <span title="Finding a method to calculate happiness units is left as an exercise for the reader.">calculate</span> their potential happiness as follows:</p>
 <pre><code>Alice would gain 54 happiness units by sitting next to Bob.